SpaceX IPO trackerIndependent IPO tracker and research desk

 • Context / media

-1. Official Nasdaq stock page for SPCX.
-As checked June 5, 2026, it names Space Exploration Technologies Corp and says the symbol is currently not trading.
-Useful exchange-side ticker evidence, but not proof of live trading or final IPO pricing.
+8. Official Nasdaq stock page for SPCX.
+As checked June 10, 2026, it names Space Exploration Technologies Corp and says the symbol is currently not trading.
+Useful exchange-side ticker evidence alongside the June 8 Nasdaq Trader notice, but not proof of live trading or final IPO pricing.

-2. Official company feed for CIK 0001181412.
-Used to verify the public S-1, the June 1 and June 3 S-1/A amendments, the two June 4 FWPs, the June 5 Japan FWP, the prior DRS and DRS/A history, and the still-populated SPCX ticker entry in the JSON record checked June 5, 2026.
+11. Official company feed for CIK 0001181412.
+Used to verify the public S-1, the June 1 and June 3 S-1/A amendments, the June 4 through June 11 FWPs, the June 10 CERT and 8-A12B filings, the June 11 Form 3 cluster, the prior DRS and DRS/A history, and the still-populated SPCX ticker entry in the JSON record checked June 11, 2026.

-4. As checked June 5, 2026, the public SpaceX site and updates page still did not show a direct IPO launch or live listing notice.
-Useful as an official-channel silence check alongside the new IPO microsite, SEC filings, and Nasdaq page.
+14. As checked June 11, 2026, the public SpaceX homepage still did not show a separate live-trading notice, but SpaceX kept the IPO microsite live and published the June 11 pricing announcement PDF.
+Useful as an official-channel cross-check alongside the SEC filings and Nasdaq page.

 SEC EDGAR company page for CIK 1181412